SteveNoyes/comment-grid/README.md

 - [The Markdown Guide](https://www.markdownguide.org/) - The Markdown Guide is a free and open-source reference guide that explains how to use Markdown, the simple and easy-to-use markup language you can use to format virtually any document.

 - [Grid Template Columns](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns) - Grid-template-columns defines the number and size of columns in a grid container, while grid-template-rows defines the number and size of rows in the grid container.

-# Frontend Mentor - Testimonials grid section solution

-This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.